 The US Census estimates that approximately 20% of the US population lives in rural communities, and now ArtPlace’s cumulative portfolio percentage investment in rural communities is 21% -- aligned with the geographic spread of the country’s population.
 Almost 30% of our 2016 investments are in rural communities, reflecting a concerted and sustained effort to support this population.

-ArtPlace worked with 48 peer experts to review the 1,361 initial applications.
-These peer experts reflected both the demographic diversity of this country, as well as the diversity of the arts and culture and the community development sectors.
+ArtPlace worked with an esteemed panel of 12 professionals from across the US to select these projects.
+Representing the demographic diversity of this country, this group of peer experts also represented the diversity of the arts and culture and community development sectors.

-The complete list of 2016 finalists may be found here.
+The complete list of 2016 funded projects may be found here.

 A complete list of our National Creative Placemaking Fund investments to date may be found here.

 The National Creative Placemaking Fund invests in planning and development projects where arts and culture play a central role.
 ArtPlace actively seeks to build a portfolio of funded projects that is a microcosm of the varied creative placemaking strategies used across the United States through this program.
 Since 2011, the National Creative Placemaking Fund has invested in 227 projects across 152 communities of all sizes in 43 states and the District of Columbia.

 The 2016 National Creative Placemaking Fund open application process has closed.
 Thank you for your interest and we encourage you to consider applying next year.
 See below for a brief video about this funding opportunity, and be sure to sign up for our mailing list in the top right-hand corner of your screen to receive updates on next year's call for proposals.